Getting Started |

 MODEL: a scaled down replication of a device or product.

-Students may submit a 5-page (double spaced) research paper instead of the traditional science fair project.
-For the Research Paper Division, students may study the data from reliable sources for subjects that are not allowed in 2024, such as fire, hazardous materials, or bullying, and submit a research paper.
-Students who complete a research paper will still need to complete a Safety Form and Quad Chart.
+Students may submit a 5-page double spaced (may be double-sided) Research Literature Review Paper instead of the traditional science fair project.
+For the Research Literature Review Division, students may study the data from reliable sources for subjects that are not allowed in 2025, such as fire, viruses, hazardous materials, or bullying, and submit a research review paper.
+Students who complete a research review paper will still need to complete a Safety Form and Quad Chart.

 Research Plan & Safety Form |